Last updated: 26 January 2021

 More details about the general measures being taken can be read here.

-The Welsh Government have announced that the suspension on eviction enforcement – due to end on 11 January – will be extended to the end of March 2021.
+- The Welsh Government have announced that the suspension on eviction enforcement – due to end on 11 January and then 31 March – will be extended to the end of June 2021.
 The Welsh Government will review this every three weeks.

 Read more here.